siamakhaz/SecurePasswordGenerator/Readme.md

 ## License

-This module is licensed under the [Your License].
+This module is licensed under the MIT.
 See the LICENSE file for more details.

 ## Contributions